 Delay Encoding (by Miller)

-Delay encoding, also called Miller encoding, is similar to Manchester encoding, except that a transition occurs in the middle of an interval only when the bit is 1, which allows higher data rates...
+Delay encoding, also called Miller encoding, is similar to Manchester encoding, except that a transition occurs in the middle of an interval only when the bit is 1.
+This allows higher data rates.

 Bipolar encoding is a three-level encoding.
-It therefore uses three states of the quantity transported on the physical medium:
+Therefore, it uses three states of the quantity transported on the physical medium: